 A number of career-concerned fund managers and profit-motivated proprietary traders trade with dealers endowed with market power over several trading rounds before uncertainty over asset valuation is resolved.
-Fund managers and proprietary traders receive private signals of differing precision regarding the liquidation value of the asset.
-They are unsure about the accuracy of the signals they receive.
-Fund managers are evaluated by their investors on the basis of their trades and the eventual liquidation value of their portfolios.
-The future income of a manager depends on how investors evaluate his signal accuracy.
+Fund managers and proprietary traders receive private signals about the liquidation value of the stock and they differ in the accuracy of their signal.
+They are unsure about the accuracy of their own signal.
+Fund managers are evaluated by their investors based on their trades and the eventual liquidation value of their portfolios.
+The future income of a manager depends on how highly investors think of his signal accuracy.
 In contrast, proprietary traders are motivated purely by trading profits.

-In equilibrium, if most managers have bought the asset in the recent past, a manager with a negative signal is reluctant to sell, because he realizes that (i) his negative realization is in contradiction with the positive realizations observed by his colleagues; (ii) this is probably due to the fact that his accuracy is low; and (iii) by selling, he is likely to appear to be a low-accuracy type to investors.
-The manager faces a tension between his desire to maximize expected profit (which entices him to follow his private information and sell) and his reputational concerns (which make him want to pretend his signal is in accordance with those of the others).
+In equilibrium, if most managers have bought the asset in the recent past, a manager with a negative signal is reluctant to sell, because he realizes that: (i) his negative realization is in contradiction with the positive realizations observed by his colleagues; (ii) this is probably due to the fact that his accuracy is low; and (iii) by selling, he is likely to appear as a low-accuracy type to investors.
+The manager faces a tension between his desire to maximize expected profit (which induces him to follow his private information and sell) and his reputational concerns (which make him want to pretend his signal is in accordance with those of the others).
 This tension drives a wedge between the price at which the manager is willing to sell and the maximum price at which a profit-motivated dealer will buy from him.
-Therefore, this pessimistic manager does not trade.
-Conversely, a manager with a positive signal who trades after a sequence of buys is even more willing to buy the asset because his profit motive and his reputational incentive go in the same direction.
+Thus, this pessimistic manager does not trade.
+Conversely, a manager with a positive signal who trades after a sequence of buys is even more willing to buy the asset, because his profit motive and his reputational incentive go in the same direction.
 Dealers utilize their market power to take advantage of this manager's reputational motivation and offer to trade with him at prices that are above expected liquidation values based on available information.
-In turn, the manager is willing to buy at such excessively high prices because he expects buying to provide him with a reputational reward.
+In turn, the manager is willing to buy at such excessively high prices because buying provides him with an expected reputational reward.

-In contrast, after a sequence of buy orders, purely profit-motivated proprietary traders choose not to buy even if they receive a positive signal because the price that is set by dealers to extract surplus from optimistic fund managers is higher than the expected liquidation value.
-Proprietary traders sell if they receive a negative signal.
+In contrast, following a sequence of buy orders in the recent past, purely profit-motivated proprietary traders choose not to buy even if they receive a positive signal, because the price, which is set by dealers to extract surplus from optimistic fund managers, is higher than expected liquidation value.
+Proprietary traders sell if they receive the negative signal.

 As the preceding discussion suggests, our model generates precise equilibrium patterns of trades and prices.
 We begin by describing the trading behavior of the different types of traders.
 In equilibrium, money managers trade in the direction of past trades or not at all (thus exhibiting herd behavior), while proprietary traders trade against the direction of past trades or not at all (thus exhibiting contrarian behavior).
-We relate these results to empirical evidence in subsection 1.3.
+We relate these results to empirical evidence in subsection 2.3.